blatherwock/blatherwock.github.com/index.md

 About Joseph
 ------------

-I am a professional software engineer, occasional video gamer, hobbyist artist and musician living in Manhattan.
+I am a student, professional software engineer, occasional video gamer, hobbyist artist and musician living in Manhattan.
 I enjoy music improvisation and composition and I love going to musicals whenever my [partner][blargon] will come with me.

 Work
 ----

-I work as a front end engineer at [Workday Inc][workday].
-I use GWT to build features for Workday's metadata driven UI application.
+I am currently a graduate student studying Computer Science at [Columbia University][columbia].
+In the past I have worked as a front end engineer at [Workday Inc][workday] using GWT to build features for Workday's metadata driven UI application.

 Play